Zhe1a/Zhe1a/README.md

 ![React](https://img.shields.io/badge/React-61DAFB?style=&logo=react&logoColor=black)
 ![SASS](https://img.shields.io/badge/SASS-CC6699?style=&logo=sass&logoColor=black)

-"For everyone, it's very important to have a friend, someone you can hug and who will always be happy to see you.
+For everyone, it's very important to have a friend, someone you can hug and who will always be happy to see you.
 In this project, I solidified my knowledge of React and also improved data validation that users provide.
 My area of responsibility in the project was user registration and login.
 Registration here occurs in two stages – if the user enters incorrect data in the first stage, they won't be able to proceed with registration.
-All requests are sent to the backend and processed there."
+All requests are sent to the backend and processed there.

 <p>
 <img src="./img/petly/petly_1.png" width="250" alt="cocktalis">